Lasting solutions to hunger come from effective strategies that fit the community.

 We work closely with our community partners to design and implement a monitoring & evaluation (M&E) system that fits the way they work, reflecting their organizational capacity and culture.

 A community-appropriate M&E system is essential to the success of food security projects.
-First, it keeps coffee-growing organizations accountable to stakeholders, like families in the community who benefit from the project, as well as donors.
-Second, a strong M&E system helps projects stay on course by providing valuable information that allows our partners to identify what’s working, with the ability to make adjustments to projects to improve results.
+First, it keeps coffee-growing organizations accountable to stakeholders, like families in the community who benefit from the project.
+Second, a strong M&E system provides valuable information that allows our partners to identify what’s working, with the ability to make timely adjustments and improve results.

 Building on Progress Over Time

-As coffee-growing communities develop the capacity to implement and manage projects successfully, they can then build on these successes by exploring additional ways to strengthen food security and livelihoods.
+As coffee-growing communities develop the capacity to implement and manage projects successfully, they can build on their success by exploring additional ways to strengthen food security and livelihoods.

-Once the project is complete, we continue to work with our community partners in an advisory capacity, as they build on the foundation of success they have established.
+Once the project is complete, we continue to work with community partners in an advisory capacity, as they build on their foundation of success.

 Our projects directly support coffee-growing organizations and communities in their efforts to fight seasonal hunger.

-From the outset, we aim to build their ability to design, implement, monitor and evaluate strategies that improve food security in their communities.
+From the outset, we aim to improve the ability of coffee-growing organizations and families to design, implement, monitor and evaluate strategies that improve food security in their communities.